 Despite the apparent success of QS-21 as a vaccine adjuvant, the mechanism of action is largely unknown.
 It has been described to stimulate the innate immune response in mice by increasing natural killer cell activity and in vitro by propagating the release of inflammatory cytokines (43).
-In addition, soluble and particulate adjuvants that contain heterogeneous mixtures of Quillaja saponins, including QS-21, have been shown to release IL-1 β in murine cells in a manner influenced by NLRP3 (5,44,45).
+In addition, soluble and particulate adjuvants that contain heterogeneous mixtures of Quillaja saponins, including QS-21, have been shown to release IL-1 β in murine cells in a manner influenced by NLRP3 (5, 44, 45).

-Here we show that QS-21, in combination with MPLA, activates the NLRP3 inflammasome in mouse antigen-presenting cells (dendritic cells and macrophages), thus identifying QS-21 as a prominent inflammasome-inducing component of Quillaja-based saponin adjuvants, as only the QS-21-containing saponins appear to activate NLRP3.
-Interestingly, immunization of NLRP3-deficient mice with QS-21/HIV-1 gp120 caused higher antigen-specific T cell and antibody responses compared to wild type mice, suggesting that NLRP3 may have a dampening effect on the antigen-specific responses mediated by QS-21-adjuvanted vaccines in this experimental setting.
+Here we show that QS-21, in combination with MPLA, activates the NLRP3 inflammasome in mouse APCs (dendritic cells and macrophages), thus identifying QS-21 as a prominent inflammasome-inducing component of Quillaja-based saponin adjuvants, because only the QS-21-containing saponins appear to activate NLRP3.
+Interestingly, immunization of NLRP3-deficient mice with QS-21/HIV-1 gp120 caused higher antigen-specific T cell and antibody responses compared with wild type mice, suggesting that NLRP3 may have a dampening effect on the antigen-specific responses mediated by QS-21-adjuvanted vaccines in this experimental setting.

-Experimental Procedures Mice and reagents
+Experimental Procedures

-All of the mice were maintained in accordance with the Institutional Animal Care and Use Committee at the University of Massachusetts Medical School (Worcester).
+Mice and Reagents-All of the mice were maintained in accordance with the Institutional Animal Care and Use Committee at the University of Massachusetts Medical School (Worcester).
 C57Bl/6 mice were purchased from The Jackson Laboratory (Bar Harbor, ME).
-Mice deficient in TLR4 ($TLR4^{-/-}$), MyD88 ($Myd88^{-/-}$) and TRIF ($Trif^{-/-}$) were from S. Akira, and mice deficient in Caspase-1/11

-$(Casp1/11^{-/-})$ were from M. Starnbach.
-Mice deficient in ASC (Pycard^{-/-}), NLRP3 (Nlrp3^{-/-}) and NLRC4 (Nlrc4^{-/-}) were generated by Millennium Pharmaceuticals, RIP3-deficient mice $(Rip3^{-/-})$ were generated by V. Dixit (Genentech, South San Francisco, CA) (46), RIP3/Caspase-8-double deficient mice $(Rip3^{-/-}xCasp8^{-/-})$ (47) were generated by W.J.
-Kaiser and E.S.
-Mocarski and provided by K. Fitzgerald (UMass Medical School).
-Mice deficient in GBP5 (Gbp5-/-) were as reported (48).
-Clinical grade QS-21 was from Antigenics Inc. (Woburn, MA), and synthetic monophosphoryl lipid A (MPLA), derived from Salmonella minnesota R595, was purchased from Avanti Polar Lipids (Alabaster, AL).
-Alum (Imject Alum) was purchased from Thermo Scientific and Ab-ISCO-100®was purchased from Novavax AB, Uppsala, Sweden (formerly Isconova AB, Uppsala, Sweden) Ab-ISCO-100® is the research equivalent of the clinical grade Matrix-MTM from Novavax and is composed of purified saponin fractions A and C (49,50).
+Mice deficient in TLR4 ($TLR4^{-/-}$), MyD88 ($Myd88^{-/-}$), and TRIF ($Trif^{-/-}$) were from S. Akira, and mice deficient in caspase-1/11 (Casp1/11^{-/-}) were from M. Starnbach.
+Mice deficient in ASC (Pycard^{-/-}), NLRP3 $(Nlrp3^{-/-})$, and NLRC4 $(Nlrc4^{-/-})$ were generated by Millennium Pharmaceuticals, RIP3-deficient mice $(Rip3^{-/-})$ were generated by V. Dixit (Genentech, South San Francisco, CA) (46), and RIP3/caspase-8-double deficient mice $(Rip3^{-/-})$ $xCasp8^{-/-}$) (47) were generated by W. J. Kaiser and E. S. Mocarski and provided by K. Fitzgerald (University of Massachusetts Medical School).
+Mice deficient in GBP5 ($Gbp5^{-/-}$) were as reported (48).
+Clinical grade QS-21 was from Antigenics Inc. (Woburn, MA), and synthetic monophosphoryl lipid A (MPLA) derived from Salmonella minnesota R595 structure was purchased from Avanti Polar Lipids (Alabaster, AL).
+Alum (Imject alum) was purchased from Thermo Scientific and Ab-ISCO-100[®] was purchased from Novavax AB (formerly Isconova AB, Uppsala, Sweden) Ab-ISCO-100® is the research equivalent of the clinical grade Matrix-MTM from Novavax and is composed of purified saponin fractions A and C (49, 50).
 QS-21 belongs to fraction C (25).
 The concentration of Ab-ISCO-100[®] used in this study is defined as the saponin concentration within the particles.
-Quil A was from Accurate Chemical & Scientific Corporation (Westbury, NY) and VET-SAP® was from Desert Kings (San Diego, CA).
-Cytochlasin D. Bafilomycin A, Poly(dA:dT), Nigericin, cholesterol (SyntheChol) and E. coli LPS (repurified in our lab (51,52)) was from Sigma.
-Digoxin was from the UMass Pharmacy and used at 5 μg/ml.Caspase-1 (YVAD) and Cathepsin-B inhibitors were from Calbiochem.
-Sapindoside A, Hedaracoside C and β -Escin, all at 5 μ g/ml, were generously provided by Su Chiang from the ICCB-Longwood/NSRB Screening Facility at Harvard Medical School.
+Quil A was from Accurate Chemical & Scientific Corporation (Westbury, NY), and VET-SAP® was from Desert Kings (San Diego, CA).
+Cytochlasin D, bafilomycin A, poly(dA-dT), nigericin, cholesterol (SyntheChol), and Escherichia coli LPS (repurified in our lab (51, 52)) was from Sigma.
+Digoxin was from the University of Massachusetts Pharmacy and used at 5 μ g/ml.
+Caspase-1 (YVAD) and cathepsin B inhibitors were from Calbiochem.
+Sapindoside A, hedaracoside C, and β -escin, all at 5 μ g/ml, were generously provided by Su Chiang (Institute of Chemistry and Cell Biology-Longwood Screening Facility, Harvard Medical School).